 As for coronaviruses, the spike protein is a homotrimer, meaning that it is formed of three essentially identical units called chains, each one translated from the corresponding region of the coronavirus’s genome; these chains are colored differently in the figure below.
 In this module, when discussing the structure of the spike protein, we often are referring to the structure of a single chain.

 The structural units making up proteins are often hierarchical, and the spike protein is no exception.
 Each spike protein chain is a dimer, consisting of two subunits called S1 and S2.
 Each of these subunits further divides into protein domains, distinct structural units within the protein that fold independently and are typically responsible for a specific interaction or function.
 For example, the SARS-CoV-2 spike protein has a receptor binding domain (RBD) located on the S1 subunit of the spike protein that is responsible for interacting with the human ACE2 enzyme; the rest of the protein does not come into contact with ACE2.
 We will say more about the RBD soon.

 Now that we know a bit more about how protein structure is defined, we will discuss why proteins fold in the same way every time.
 In other words, what are the factors driving the magic algorithm?

-Amino acids’ side chain variety causes amino acids to have different chemical properties, which can lead to different conformations being more chemically “preferable” than others.
-For example, the table below groups the twenty amino acids commonly occurring in proteins according to chemical properties.
-Nine of these amino acids are hydrophobic (also called nonpolar), meaning that their side chains tend to be repelled by water, and so we tend to find these amino acids sheltered from the environment on the interior of the protein.
+Amino acids’ side chain variety causes them to have different chemical properties, which can lead to some protein conformations being more chemically “preferable” than others.
+For example, the table below groups the twenty amino acids commonly occurring in proteins according to their chemical properties.
+Nine of these amino acids are hydrophobic (also called nonpolar), meaning that their side chains are repelled by water, and so we tend to find these amino acids tucked away on the interior of the protein.

 A chart of the twenty amino acid grouped by chemical properties.
 The side chain of each amino acid is highlighted in blue.
 Image courtesy: OpenStax Biology.